asofio/minimal-api-aks-poc/README.md

 ## Getting Started

 Clone this repository and open the cloned folder in VSCode.
-Upon opening the project, go ahead and restore any dependencies as VSCode prompts you to do so.
+Upon opening the project, go ahead and restore any dependencies as VS Code prompts you to do so.
 Before diving in too deep, lets take a tour of the project structure:

 ![Source Files](/assets/project-organization.png)